zowe/zowe-client-java-sdk/src/main/java/zowe/client/sdk/zoslogs/README.md

 Contains API to interact with retrieving z/OS log (OPERLOG or SYSLOG) information on z/OS (using z/OSMF logs REST endpoints).

-API located in method package.
+API located in the method package.

 ## API Examples